 The last three points generally require more knowledge and experience to do well.
 The agent becomes more of an advisor than a passive participant.
 These points require more of an active approach where the agent tries to actively ask questions that can help them better understand the needs of a particular Buyer.
 Outside of being available, typically the biggest difference between one agent and another one has to do with these last three points.

-Picking the right agent can save you a lot of time and be the difference between finding a property you want to hold on to and build wealth or buying a property that could literally lead to financial trouble.
-The difference can be based on who you decided to use as your buyer agent.
+Picking the right agent can save you a lot of time and be the difference between finding a property you want to hold on to and build wealth or buying a property that could lead to financial trouble.

 Are you looking to buy a property in and around Kamloops?
 If you would like some help feel free to contact me when you are ready.